simpleanalytics/docs/_docs/55_events/01-introduction.md

 ### Valid event names

 We want to keep events very simple.
-That's why we only allow certain characters: alphanumeric, `.`, `_`, `-`.
+That's why we only allow alphanumeric characters and underscores (`_`).
 We convert events to lower case and invalid names to a version which is valid.
 This way your events are always saved.

 ## What we store about a visitor